democracy-os-fr/sage/README.md

 2. Open `./THEMENAME/THEMENAME.info.yml` and change the name, description and any other properties to suite your needs.
 Make sure to rename the library name as
    well:  `- THEMENAME/globalstyling`.
-3. Rename the sub-theme configuration files, located at:
+3. Rename the sub-theme configuration file, located at:
    `./THEMENAME.libraries.yml`.
+4. Rename the PHP entry point, located at:
+   `./THEMENAME.theme`.
-4. Rename the sub-theme configuration files, located at:
+5. Rename the sub-theme configuration files, located at:
    `./THEMENAME/config/install/THEMENAME.settings.yml` and
    `./THEMENAME/config/schema/THEMENAME.schema.yml`.
-5. Open `./THEMENAME/config/schema/THEMENAME.schema.yml` and rename
+6. Open `./THEMENAME/config/schema/THEMENAME.schema.yml` and rename
    `- THEMENAME.settings:` and `'THEMETITLE settings'`

 ## Theme development